Wierszalin: History

 Klimowicz's followers: Ilja Iwaniuk, Józef Miron and Michał Miniuk, started raising wooden houses and a shed for pilgrims.
 By the mid-1930s, tens of people decided to settle in Wierszalin.
 Eventually, the village's population would reach a number of a couple hundred.

 Paweł Wołoszyn attempted to construct a wind farm that would supply the village with electricity.
 His plans failed due to a lack of wind near Wierszalin.
 An attempt to produce hydroelectricity also failed.
 Klimowicz planned to build a church, a hospital, a flower shop, a school, and monasteries at every edge of Wierszalin.
 The Polish government did not allow the construction of a church.

 People started leaving Wierszalin after Klimowicz was arrested by the Soviets in October 1939.
 During the Second World War, the Germans demolished two houses in Wierszalin and rebuilt them in Ostrów Południowy and Leszczany.

 Up to the 1960s, at the crossroads near Wierszalin stood a cross with a Cyrillic transcription.
 The last person living in the village was Borys Wołoszyn, a son of Paweł.
 Reportedly, he was also Klimowicz's last believer.
 A few buildings remain in Wierszalin.
-People interested in Klimowicz pay visits to the depopulated village.
+People interested in Klimowicz pay visits to the village.
 Its territory belongs to the Krynki Forest District.
 A historical theme park was created there.
 Memorabilia from Wierszalin are stored in the Museum of Icons in Supraśl.